“…anything that feels this good, comes with a price.”

 …Which is how it first dawned on me that my own sensual experiments at home might be sinful.

-I went straight home, screwed up my courage, and asked my dad point blank if masturbation was a sin.
+Having been trained since childhood to face trouble without flinching or hesitation, I went straight home, screwed up my courage, and asked my dad point blank if masturbation was a sin.
 I remember his expression of unhappy frustration, his lips pressed thin with the desire to find any way at all around the straight answer to my question.
 He so did not want to say what he eventually found no way to avoid saying—being a Catholic man who could not abide knowing and intentional dishonesty.

 “Yes, son.
 It is,” he said at last, with quiet resignation.